🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 }

-You can activate Automatic Filtering and Boosting without it having an impact.
-In this case, you won’t see the additional fields in your search response.
+You can activate automatic filtering and boosting without it having an impact.
+Other fields will be absent from your search response.

-You can preview Automatic Filtering and Boosting for any index from the Automatic filtering & boosting Preview tab of the Query categorization section in the dashboard.
-As long as you have category predictions for the selected index, this screen allows you to preview results for any query with predicted categories and show how Automatic Filtering and Boosting affects the results (without activating Automatic Filtering and Boosting on your production traffic).
+If you have category predictions for the selected index, you can preview results for any query with predicted categories to show how automatic filtering and boosting affects results (without activating automatic filtering and boosting on your production traffic).

-The Automatic Filtering and Boosting Preview also shows how Promotion Rules and Dynamic Re-Ranking impact the results.
-You can turn off the Rules and Dynamic Re-Ranking in the preview using the Rules and Dynamic Re-Ranking toggles.
+The automatic filtering and boosting preview shows how promotion rules and Dynamic Re-Ranking affect results.
+You can turn these features off in the preview with the Rules and Dynamic Re-Ranking toggles.

 Analytics grouped by categories

-Once the Query Categorization model is set up, all search queries are grouped under their predicted categories in the Grouped Searches tab of Algolia’s dashboard (under Observe > Analytics).
-This view doesn’t include browsing queries (the empty query filtered on the category).
+After setting up the Query Categorization model, you can view queries grouped by their predicted categories in the dashboard’s Grouped Searches tab (under Observe > Analytics).
+This view doesn’t include browsing queries: “empty” queries generated when a user clicks a filter or other UI element.

-You can compare categories or click them to inspect their queries.
-Inside a category, the queries with a significantly lower click-through or conversion rate are automatically flagged as “underperforming”.
+Compare categories or click them to inspect their queries.
+Algolia automatically flags queries with low click-through or conversion rates as “underperforming” within each category.

-For instance, the two queries blue jeans and denim are flagged as belonging to the same category (pants).
-Grouped analytics displays the performance of the category pants (aggregating data for both blue jeans, denim, and other queries belonging to the pants category).
+For example, Algolia flags blue jeans and denim as belonging to the same category (pants).
+Grouped analytics displays the performance of the category pants (aggregating data for blue jeans, denim, and other queries belonging to the pants category).
 You can then compare the performance of the two.
-For example, the pants category’s click-through rate is 10%, but the click-through rate for blue jeans is only 4% (and is identified as underperforming).
+For example, the pants category’s click-through rate is 10%, but the click-through rate for blue jeans is only 4% (identified as underperforming).
 You can improve the performance of the query by, for example, adding a synonym or a Rule.

-With grouped analytics, you can aggregate your search analytics to gain new insights and optimize your Search and Discovery experience.
+With grouped analytics, you can combine your search analytics to uncover new insights and optimize your search and discovery experience.
 It simplifies search analysis and helps manage the long tail of search queries.

 Did you find this page helpful?